mcgallan/azure-rest-api-specs/.github/instructions/suppression-inline.instructions.md

 2. **Check the disable section in the tspconfig.yaml file**
    - Look for all configurations under `disable:`, for example:
     ```yaml
+    linter:
+      extends:
+        - "@azure-tools/typespec-azure-rulesets/resource-manager"
       disable:
         "@azure-tools/typespec-azure-core/no-nullable": "backward-compatibility"
     ```
    - These configurations represent global suppressions that you need to convert to inline suppressions.

 ## Step 2: Migrate global suppressions to inline suppressions

-1. Remove the `disable:` section from the `tspconfig.yaml` file.
+1. Remove the `disable:` section from the `tspconfig.yaml` file and remember all the warning types that were suppressed by the removed global suppressions.

 2. Recompile the tsp files to generate new Swagger files while reproducing the warnings that were previously globally suppressed.